 Setting up a Kaplan-Meier analysis

-After opening XLSTAT, select the XLSTAT / Life / Kaplan-Meier analysis command.
+After opening XLSTAT, select the XLSTAT / Survival analysis / Kaplan-Meier analysis command.

 Once you've clicked on the button, the Kaplan-Meier analysis box will appear.
 Select the data on the Excel sheet.